10621223/Laraieb-Imam/README.md

 </ul>

 <h3>Cloud Watch</h3>
-Cloud watch is a monitoring tool which helps to track the usage of cloud.
+<p>Cloud watch is a monitoring tool which helps to track the usage of cloud.
 The application automatically collects and provides metrics for CPU utilization, latency and request counts.
-Users can also get additional metrics to be monitored, such as memory usage, transaction volumes or error rates.
+Users can also get additional metrics to be monitored, such as memory usage, transaction volumes or error rates.</p>

-The CloudWatch interface provides current statistics that users can view in graph format.
+<p>The CloudWatch interface provides current statistics that users can view in graph format.
 Users can set notification alarms to be sent when something being monitored surpasses a specified threshold.
 The app can also detect and shut down unused or underused EC2 instances.
-It is offered free of cost by AWS and will work as an important tool for HubSpot.
+It is offered free of cost by AWS and will work as an important tool for HubSpot.</p>

 <img src="Images/CloudWatch.png" alt=Functions/>